Health care, not tech, is now the top player in WA’s unsettled job market

 From the peak in September 2022 to April 2023, hiring by companies in the “information” sector, which includes most tech workers, fell by 2%, even as overall state employment grew by nearly 2%, according to state data.

-It has been a different story in healthcare.
+It has been a different story in health care.

-After cuts early in the pandemic, healthcare-sector hiring has recovered somewhat – employment is up 3.3% since September – and demand remains fairly strong.
-That’s partly due a longstanding labor shortage that was worsened by the pressures of the pandemic, which saw many healthcare workers exit the industry or the area.
+After cuts early in the pandemic, health care-sector hiring has recovered somewhat — employment is up 3.3% since September — and demand remains fairly strong.
+That’s partly due a longstanding labor shortage that was worsened by the pressures of the pandemic, which saw many health care workers exit the industry or the area.

 “There are at least two openings for every healthcare professional in the market,” says Providence’s Fisher.
 Demand is sharpest for “bedside” registered nurses, especially in the hyper-competitive Seattle-area market, Fisher adds.

-Despite that demand, many healthcare companies are actually posting fewer openings.
+Despite that demand, many health care companies are actually posting fewer openings.
 Job openings at Providence fell from 2,679 in April 2022 to 809 in April 2023, according to ESD data.
 In-state openings at California-based Kaiser Permanente fell from 3,287 to 214 over the same period.

-The shrinking number of openings partly reflects the ailing finances of the healthcare sector.
-Hospitals especially have been squeezed by rising costs for labor, medication and supplies – up 6% statewide in 2022 – and flat Medicaid reimbursement rates, according to the Washington State Hospital Association.
+The shrinking number of openings partly reflects the ailing finances of the health care sector.
+Hospitals especially have been squeezed by rising costs for labor, medication and supplies — up 6% statewide in 2022 — and flat Medicaid reimbursement rates, according to the Washington State Hospital Association.
 Overall, Washington hospitals reported losses of $2.7 billion for 2022, according to the trade association.

 State lawmakers enacted several measures this year to ease hospitals’ financial problems.
-In the meantime, losses have pressured providers to focus on filling frontline jobs, health industry officials say.
+In the meantime, losses have pressured providers to focus on filling front-line jobs, health industry officials say.

 Providence has reduced openings for administrative and back-office positions to “prioritize patient-facing positions,” Fisher said.
 While those other roles are important, Providence needs to “replenish the workforce that left us throughout the pandemic.”

-Despite the pressures hitting both healthcare and tech, the state’s overall economy is showing remarkable staying power, economists say.
+Despite the pressures hitting both health care and tech, the state’s overall economy is showing remarkable staying power, economists say.

 Unemployment, though on the higher side, is actually down from earlier this year.
 Hiring, if weak in tech, has been strong in other sectors, such as construction, where total employment jumped 7.2% from April 2022 to April 2023, and aerospace manufacturing, up 8.2%.